grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/implement-rbac-in-app-plugins.md

 :::

-Following this setup, you can implement access control using the client as detailed below:
+Following this setup, you can implement access control using the client.
+For example:

 ```go
 func (a *App) HasAccess(req *http.Request, action string) (bool, error) {